Chase Brown: Illinois

-Brown transferred to Illinois in 2019, joining his identical twin, Sydney, a defensive back for the Illini.
+Brown transferred to the University of Illinois Urbana-Champaign in 2019, joining his identical twin, Sydney, a defensive back for the Fighting Illini.
 Sydney noted, "This is what we dreamt about as kids.
 Having him come here has been like having a piece of home here in Illinois."

 Brown's application for immediate eligibility was initially denied, but granted on appeal in mid-October 2019.
 After appearing in four games during the 2019 season, he redshirted and retained the year of eligibility.
 He tallied 18 rushing yards on three carries during the 2019 season.

 During the COVID shutdown, Brown and Sydney returned to Canada and stayed with their grandmother, converting the garage into a gym.
 Brown returned to Illinois in the fall and appeared in all eight games for the Illini.
 On November 14, 2020, he had his first 100-yard game against Rutgers, totaling 134 rushing yards.
 One week later, he rushed for 115 yards and two touchdowns against Nebraska.
 For the season, he totaled 540 rushing yards on 104 carries (5.2 yards per carry).
 At the end of the season, he was selected in fan voting as the Fans Choice Canadian NCAA Player of the Year.